Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

+Note that the term $\sum_{k=1}^{n-1} (-1)^{k-1}(b_k-k)$ corresponds to the number difference of the red and green colored $1$'s.
+By \cref{prop:MotzkinParity}, this term is $0$ and hence the second assertion follows.

-For the second assertion, we first claim that \begin{proof}[Proof of claim.]
-Due to the totally Petrie shape of $A$, The permutation $\tau_{\sigma}$ is increasing in indices of excedence\footnote{An index $i$ of $\tau$ is an \emph{excedence} if $\tau_i>i$.} and also increasing in indices of nonexcedence.
+\begin{proof}[Proof (of claim)] Due to the totally Petrie shape of $A$, the permutation $\tau_{\sigma_i}$ is increasing on the set of excedence indices\footnote{An index $i$ of $\tau$ is an \emph{excedence} if $\tau_i>i$.} and also increasing in indices of nonexcedence.
 For permutations (of $0,1,\dotsc,n-1$) with this property, the inversion number is